akharrou/QuickDocs/README.md

 > or abbreviation/acrynom thereof, with no spaces in
 > between; occaisonnaly there will be search tags that may be
 > seperated with a dot/period character `.`.
+>
+> Feel free to suggest other search tags for any subject matter.

 ----------------------------------------------------------------------------------
 > *May the world benefit; and may he, who shares what he